How to apply

 We’ll be looking forward to meeting you!
 We’ll usually email you to invite you to interview.
 We’ll include all of the information you need and will tell you if you’ll need to complete a test or a role-play exercise.

-Please keep in mind that many of our roles need a two-stage interview process so you can plan your time after the first interview.
+Please keep in mind that some of our roles need a two-stage interview process, especially in the case of people management roles or higher.
 We’ll usually try to let you know within 24 hours of the first interview if you’ve been selected for the second stage.

 At the interview, we’ll often ask you for specific examples and experiences you’ve had which are relevant to the skills and competences required for the role.